zplab/protocols/Camera Sensor Dimensions.md

 | 63×     | 0.7×      | 0.147 µm|
 | 63×     | 1×        | 0.103 µm|

-**Note: these figures are theoretical, assuming perfect optics.
-This should be verified with the lab's micrometer slide before any sensitive calculations are made.**
+**Note: these figures are theoretical, assuming perfect optics and exactly 6.5 µm pixels.
+Actual measurements be verified with the lab's micrometer slide before any sensitive calculations are made.**

 ## Maximum image field sizes
 With the 1× optocoupler and the Zyla 5.5, a circle of diameter ~1860 pixels can be viewed without vignetting.
 With the 0.7× optocoupler, a circle ~1760 pixels in diameter is the maximum that will fit.

-The unobstructed diameter, and hence largest possible worm food pad  for a given magnification can be calculated easily.
+The unobstructed diameter for a given magnification can be calculated easily.
 For example, given a 5× objective and the 1× optocoupler with its 1860 pixel field of view:
 ```
 1860 pixels ⋅ (0.0065 sensor mm / pixel) ⋅ (1 sample mm / 5 sensor mm) ≈ 2.42 sample mm
 ```